sunduanchen/RegSeq/README.md

 See the attached User Tutorial file for more details.

 # Reference
-Duanchen Sun and Zheng Xia (2018): RegSeq: A novel GSEA-based algorithm to perform the regulon analysis on RNA-Seq data with small sample replicates.
+Duanchen Sun and Zheng Xia (2018): RegSeq: A novel GSEA-based algorithm to perform the regulon analysis on RNA-Seq data with small sample replicates (In preparation).